ngblaylock/bootstrap-extensions/11ty-site/dark-theme-base.md

 title: Dark Theme Base
 ---

-This is my solution for implementing a better dark theme with Bootstrap.
-From what I gather on the Bootstrap 5 documentation, there isn't a whole lot of options for switching between darker colors to lighter depending on your dark/light theme.
+This is my solution for handling dark theme with Bootstrap.
+From what I gather on the Bootstrap 5 documentation, there aren't many options for dynamic color shifting.
 There are some CSS variables that you can use, but I wanted to use things like `.bg-base-1` or `.border-base-1` that will gracefully swap to the negative instance when switching themes.

+The names of these may change throughout `v0.x.x` since I'm not fully convinced my naming convention is the best it can be.
+I wanted to name `base-{1-4}` as `background` and `base-{5-8}` as `foreground`, but a utility class `bg-foreground-1` looks a little contradictory, and `bg-background-3` seemed a little redundant.

 ## Getting Started